 During 2010, the Company completed two transactions with respect to mineral prospects located in the Republic of Burkina Faso, West Africa.
-These transactions resulted in the Company's acquisition of a package of five gold properties comprising four gold projects.
+These transactions have resulted in the Company's acquisition of a package of five gold properties comprising four gold projects.
 West Africa is underlain by the Birimian Greenstone Belt, one of the most prolific gold producing areas in the world.
 A number of the world's major gold companies are active in West Africa, several with producing mines, including: IAMGOLD Corporation, AngloGold Ashanti Limited, Randgold Resources Limited, Gold Fields Limited and Newmont Mining Corporation.
 Burkina Faso is considered to be relatively stable, both politically and economically, and relies primarily on farming and mining as it main sources of revenue.

 Pursuant to the Mining Code of Burkina Faso, an exploration permit holder is required to incur 270,000 West African CFA Francs (\$575) of exploration expenditures per square kilometre per year in order to maintain its permits in good standing.
 If such expenditures are not incurred, the Government of Burkina Faso may, at its discretion, cancel the permits after giving the permit holder sixty days notice to remedy any deficiency.
-At March 31, 2012, the Company had not incurred sufficient expenditures on its Kodyel, Loto and Tordo permits to comply with the Mining Code of Burkina Faso.
+At December 31, 2011, the Company had not incurred sufficient expenditures on its Kodyel, Lati, Loto and Tordo permits to comply with the Mining Code of Burkina Faso.
 However, the Government of Burkina Faso has renewed the Kodyel and Loto permits and has not issued the Company any notice of non-compliance.
 The Company is in the process of renewing the Lati and Tordo permits.
-Sufficient expenditures have been incurred on the Moule and Lati permits.
+Sufficient expenditures have been incurred on the Moule permit.
+With the RC drill program conducted on Lati between early December 2011 and late February 2012, the Company will have completed sufficient expenditures on Lati.
 The Company believes its Burkina Faso permits are in good standing.